HappyLabz/happylabz.github.io/ES/LongWallace008_ES.md

 </details>

 ### Test Five
-* Sell when the price hits the upper line of the 1std VWAP
+* Sell when the price hits the upper line of the 50p 2std bollinger
 * No Stoploss
 * Results:
 ```